pstefanovic/grpc-load-balancing/README.md

 kubectl delete namespace maxage
 ```

-### Server Side Ingress Proxy
+### Server-Side Ingress Proxy

-Server runs as a headless services but without maxage.
+The server runs as a headless service but without max age.
 We run a proxy in front of server instances.

 ```sh
 kubectl create namespace proxy